- What is decommissioning?

 Understanding the infrastructure costs associated with an organisation’s portfolio of applications has provided some organisations with the ability to immediately identify cost savings, such as over-allocation of high-performance storage for low priority data and excessive time periods for retention of backups.
 This has given some organisations concrete cost saving estimates to justify improvements.

 The following specific considerations are essential when planning decommissioning.
-The considerations are linked to relevant requirements of the State Records Act 1998 and the Standard on Records Management, and also refer to State Records NSW processes and guidance.
+The considerations are linked to relevant requirements of the State Records Act 1998 and the Standard on Records Management, and also refer to NSW State Archives and Records processes and guidance.

 Protection of State records